cryptobern/cryptobern.github.io/_posts/2021-08-02-howtotruststrangers.md

 Trust is the basis of any distributed, fault-tolerant, or secure system.
 We consider systems, such as blockchain networks, that consist of multiple nodes or processes, of which some may fail.
 A trust assumption specifies the failures that a system can tolerate and determines the conditions under which it operates correctly.
 In systems subject to arbitrary malicious behavior, or _Byzantine faults_, the trust assumption is usually specified through sets of processes that may fail together.
 In the simplest case, this is just the belief that only _F_ nodes among _N_ would fail, where _F < N/3_.
 Equivalently, the blockchain networks of proof-of-stake cryptocurrencies assume that misbehavior of participating nodes owning strictly less than third of the stake is tolerated.
 [Tendermint Core](https://github.com/tendermint/tendermint), [Diem Byzantine Fault Tolerance (DiemBFT)](https://developers.diem.com/main/docs/state-machine-replication-paper), [Algorand](https://www.algorand.com), [Cardano](https://cardano.org), and many others use this notion of trust.
 The trust assumption can be generalized and may be [symmetric](//doi.org/10.1007/s004460050050) or [asymmetric](https://cryptobern.github.io/asymmetric/); the latter means that the beliefs of the nodes are subjective, and may differ between nodes.

 What should be done when two groups of nodes, each one with their own beliefs, wish to be merged?
-This post explores how trust assumptions can be composed in symmetric-trust and asymmetric-trust models.
+This post explores how trust assumptions can be composed in symmetric and asymmetric trust models.

 ### Secure distributed systems rely on trust